The way it has always been, and the way that it will probably always be, is that nothing happens at all or everything suddenly happens at once.

 And here I sit, after three of the most complete, fun, loving, best days of my life just stunned.
 That feeling of just being complete, which has been gone for years, has come back.
 For me, it’s beyond coincidence.
 It’s been something I’ve been dreaming of and I fully believe that someway somehow those dreams have made it into the right place and out of the sky like a sack of potatoes I’ve been drilled with the outcome.

-I couldn’t be happier with how stunned I am.
+I couldn’t be happier with these moments.

 I’m in a surreal place and it feels like I almost have to pinch myself to make sure I am still awake.
 But the feeling I have, after all of this has happened, is that anything is possible.
 It’s as if I have the ability to make things actually appear…from nothing.
 As you could imagine that is an interesting feeling…and I plan to ride this out.